-In this paper, we consider a DSA network, where secondary users (SUs) have imperfect SIS capabilities, allowing them to suppress a fraction of their self-interference.
-This partial SIS capability can be exploited to support simultaneous transmission-and-sensing (TS) by the SU so as to reduce the collision probability with primary users (PUs), or simultaneous transmission-and-reception (TR) to enhance the SU throughput.
+In this paper, we consider a DSA system, where secondary users (SUs) have imperfect SIS capabilities, allowing them to suppress a fraction of their self-interference.
+This partial SIS capability can be exploited to support simultaneous transmissionand-sensing (TS) by the SU so as to reduce the collision probability with primary users (PUs), or simultaneous transmission-andreception (TR) to enhance the SU throughput.
 The ability to operate in either mode gives rise to a spectrum awareness/efficiency tradeoff.
-More specifically, the SU may improve the spectrum utilization by operating in the TR mode, which will dramatically increase the throughput of the SU link.
+More specifically, an SU may improve the spectrum utilization by operating in the TR mode, which will dramatically increase the throughput of the SU link.
 On the other hand, the SU may exploit its SIS capabilities in the TS mode, enabling it to monitor the PU activity while transmitting and to quickly vacate the channel whenever such activity is detected.
-This motivates the need for the optimal transmission-sensing-reception strategy introduced in this paper.
+This motivates the need for an "optimal" transmission-sensing-reception strategy introduced in this paper.

-Because the sensing efficiency in the TS mode decreases as the SIS capabilities decrease, in some cases the SU needs to operate in a sensing-only (SO) mode to achieve an acceptable sensing outcome.
+In a practical DSA system, SUs may have to switch to a different operation mode rather than the TS and TR modes to either avoid collision with PUs or to exploit another opportunity on a different channel.
+Specifically, since the sensing efficiency in the TS mode decreases as the SIS efficiency decreases, in some cases the SU needs to operate in a sensing-only (SO) mode to achieve an acceptable sensing outcome.
 Also, having a relatively high belief that the PU is active may return a high collision probability in the TS/TR modes.
 In that case, the SU should stop transmission and just monitors the channel.
-Considering the availability of multiple idle channels, the SU may decide to perform channel switching (CS) if the PU is more likely to return to the current operational channel.
+Considering the availability of multiple idle channels, an SU may decide to perform channel switching (CS) if the PU is more likely to return to the current operational channel.

-An important aspect of the system design is to determine how the SU adaptively switch between different modes (TR, TS, SO, and CS), considering the highly dynamic spectrum environment and the possibility of colliding with PUs.
+An important aspect of the system design is to determine the strategy followed by SUs to adaptively switch between different modes (TR, TS, SO, and CS), considering the highly dynamic spectrum environment and the possibility of colliding with PUs.
 Our objective is to find the optimal strategy that maximizes the SU's utility (e.g., goodput) under a constraint on the PU collision probability.
-This strategy is found to be threshold-based, with thresholds that depend on the SU's belief about the PU state.
+This strategy is found to be threshold-based, with thresholds that depend on the SU's belief about the PU's state.
 Based on this belief, the SU will take an optimal action and then update this belief according to the outcome of the action taken.
 The outcome is ACK/NACK in case of a transmission decision, free/busy in case of a sensing decision, and decoded/undecoded in case of reception.
 The SU may also get a combination of these outcomes in the TR and TS modes.